hinasakazaki/EveryDayTheGame/README.md

 I think I took some of the code from that, used stand-in assets, and started developing during my winter break.
 Of course, this was done in secret.
 Hard to do when we live together.

-This screencapture was five days before Christmas 2016.
+This screencapture was taken five days before Christmas 2016.

 ![conceptart](https://github.com/hinasakazaki/EveryDayTheGame/blob/projectile/BalloonGame/docs/dev-screenshot.gif)

 Back then, I was still attached to Fire Emblem character designs and made variations of existing designs.